The Ossuary or High Priest’s Grave is built over an earlier temple & a cenote

 The temple on top of the pyramid has an air intake column and vertical passageway leading to the underground cave and cenote, and is significant to the agricultural calendar because, at the beginning of the rainy season, the sun enters the vertical passageway and illuminates the floor of the cave 10 meters below, renewing the earth.
 Several rich offerings were found on the floor of the cave at this location.

-Maudslay observed nearly a century and a half ago that the ground plan around the Olssuary bears a very marked resemblance to that of the later Castillo, as do the design and orientation of the temples themselves.
+Maudslay observed nearly a century and a half ago that the ground plan around the Ossuary bears a very marked resemblance to that of the later Castillo, as do the design and orientation of the temples themselves.
 Both temples are oriented toward the east and have four stairways each, flanked by balustrades carved with serpents leading to a temple at the top, and both main temple entrances display dual snake columns which once held up lintels and temple walls.

 Thompson, Edward H., and J. Eric Thompson.
 “THE HIGH PRIEST’S GRAVE: CHICHEN ITZA, YUCATAN, MEXICO.”
 Publications of the Field Museum of Natural History.
 Anthropological Series, vol. 27, no. 1, 1938, pp. 1–64.
 JSTOR, http://www.jstor.org/stable/29782228.
 Accessed 6 Sept.
 2025.

-Edward Thompson was the first archaeologist to have himself lowered into the cenote over which the temple was built.
-He writes: "The next day was spent in arranging for the descent, and the following day I was let down by means of a rope and blocks into the pit.
+The next day was spent in arranging for the descent, and the following day I was let down by means of a rope and blocks into the pit.
 My previous experience in subterranean chambers had familiarized me with this class of work.
 The clear flame of my lantern relieved me of any fear of mephitic air, and with my keen bowie knife between my teeth ready for instant use, and lighted lantern in one hand, I examined the walls of the pit as I went down.
 The pit seemed to be in part the work of nature, but greatly changed and enlarged by the work of the ancient people.

-"...I touched bottom upon a heap of earth near the center of the chamber and directly under the orifice where the candlelights of my anxious boys gleamed like stars above me.
+I touched bottom upon a heap of earth near the center of the chamber and directly under the orifice where the candlelights of my anxious boys gleamed like stars above me.
 I sent up a reassuring call that all was well and commenced my investigations.
 My brush had hardly raised dust when I found that my expectations were to be realized.
 A bead of jade over five inches in circumference, beautifully formed and so polished that it gleamed under the light of my lantern, was right at my feet, and close beside was a beautiful jade amulet.
-A little to one side were fragments of a vase, the like of which has never been dreamed of as belonging to this people.
-Not large, but made of a translucent mineral very much resembling alabaster, its artistic finish and general appearance make it easily the finest gem of the class ever found in Yucatan."

 Thompson, Edward H., and J. Eric Thompson.
-“THE HIGH PRIEST’S GRAVE: CHICHEN ITZA, YUCATAN, MEXICO.”
 Publications of the Field Museum of Natural History.
-Anthropological Series, vol. 27, no. 1, 1938, pp. 1–64.
-JSTOR, http://www.jstor.org/stable/29782228.
-Accessed 6 Sept.
-2025, p.
-29
+1938, p.
+29.

 While mapping the shaft in 1936, J.C.
 Harrington found part of the vault of an earlier temple and thus demonstrated that this pyramid was built on top of an earlier temple.
 It is worth noting that buried temples are similarly enclosed within the pyramidal substructures of the Castillo and Temple of the Warriors.
 Both of these temples belong to the initial building phase of the city and are classed with the “Old Chichen” structures to the south.

-Harrison himself, in a later review, wryly recalls: "Many years ago the reviewer allowed himself to be lowered by two monolingual Mayans to the bottom of the subterranean cavern under the High Priest's Grave at Chichen Itza, having prepared for the exploit by memorizing the Maya words for up and down."
+Many years ago the reviewer allowed himself to be lowered by two monolingual Mayans to the bottom of the subterranean cavern under the High Priest’s Grave at Chichen Itza, having prepared for the exploit by memorizing the Maya words for up and down.

 Harrington, J. C. American Journal of Archaeology, vol. 58, no. 2, 1954, pp. 183–84.
 JSTOR, https://doi.org/10.2307/500139.
 Accessed 7 Sept.
 2025.